shepherd92/personal_website/content/publication/trajectory_prediction/index.md

 ---
-title: "Method and Device for Predicting the Trajectory of a Traffic Participant, and Sensor System"
+title: "Method and device for predicting the trajectory of a traffic participant, and sensor system"
 authors:
 - Peter Juhasz
 # author_notes: